 Forming Superlative Adjectives

-To form the superlative in Spanish, you will use a formula very similar to that of comparisons, with the important addition of the definite article.
+To form superlative adjectives in Spanish, you will use a formula very similar to that used to form comparative adjectives, with the important addition of the definite article.

-least: definite article (el, la, los, las) + menos + adjective
+definite article (el, la, los, las) + superlative adjective

 You can also add -ísimo to an adjective (and even some adverbs) to talk about an extreme degree of something.
-This handy suffix can translate to very, really, extremely, super, quite, among few others.
+This handy suffix may be translated as very, really, extremely, super, and quite.

 Below you will find a list of useful -ísimo adjectives.

-Adjectives that end in -ble tend to change to -bil- when used with -ísimo.
+The suffix -ble tends to change to -bil when used with -ísimo.

 Many qualitative adjectives that have an r in the final syllable do not always take the -ísimo ending, but instead take the -érrimo ending.